 Awakening of Nations – A Danish Golden Age of Painting

-The new exhibition “The Awakening of Nations” will bring more than 40 Danish Golden Age masterpieces to Vytautas Kasiulis Art Museum in Vilnius to celebrate 100 years of official diplomatic relations between Denmark and Lithuania.
+The exhibition “The Awakening of Nations” will bring more than 40 Danish Golden Age masterpieces to Vytautas Kasiulis Art Museum in Vilnius to celebrate 100 years of official diplomatic relations between Denmark and Lithuania.
 The exhibition is organized by the Lithuanian National Museum of Art, the National Gallery of Denmark, the Danish Cultural Institute in Estonia, Latvia, and Lithuania, and the Embassy of Denmark in Lithuania.

 Art has a close and complicated relationship with national identity and feeling.
 Stories, rituals, symbols but especially also art can play an important part in the establishment of a shared historical and visual memory.
 In Denmark, it is often artistic works from the 1800s that are used to strengthen national cohesion and a sense of belonging.
 The fairy tales by Hans Christian Andersen, the national anthem by Adam Oehlenschläger and N.F.S.
 Grundtvig’s hymns are often attributed a special national meaning and power, and the same can be said of the Golden Age painters who have been reproduced in many different contexts and who have been crucial for shaping the Danish collective memory.
 In a Lithuanian context, the question of national belonging and the uncovering of a national character takes up a lot of space in the cultural discussion where the long lines back to Lithuania’s former periods of independence are explored.
 There exists a strong curiosity regarding the connection between art, culture and national cohesion and feeling.